Abigail Washburn

 Abigail Washburn (born November 10, 1977) is an American clawhammer banjo player and singer.
-She performs and records as a soloist, as well as with the old-time bands Uncle Earl and Sparrow Quartet, experimental group The Wu Force, and as a duo with her husband Béla Fleck.
+She performs and records as a soloist, as well as with the old-time bands Uncle Earl and Sparrow Quartet, the experimental group The Wu Force, and as a duo with her husband Béla Fleck.

 Early life

 Washburn was born in Evanston, Illinois, and spent her elementary and part of her junior high school years in a suburb of Washington, D.C.
 She attended high school in Minnesota, then attended Colorado College, where she was the school's first East Asian studies major.
 She learned Mandarin during the summers in intensive programs at Middlebury College, Vermont.
 Following this, she spent some time living in China, where she had dreams of being a lawyer (having first visited that country in 1996).
 After living in Vermont for three years, Washburn traveled down south before a planned trip to China to become a lawyer.
 She stopped at the Barre Center for Buddhist Studies and spent five days meditating.
 After what became a life-changing experience, Washburn left the Center ready to pursue her musical career and was quickly offered a record deal in Nashville, Tennessee.